Putterhead/CV/README.md

 I perform well in a sink-or-swim environment, which is where I found myself when I moved to Austria without any knowledge of the German language.
 - Within four months of arriving in Austria I had learnt enough German to be able to communicate fluently and landed a job working for one of the worlds leading premium automotive manufacturers.
-- Despite my complete lack of experience in the automotive industry, I was able to consistently exceed yearly growth targets.
+- Despite my complete lack of experience in the automotive industry, I was consistently able to exceed yearly sales targets.
 Through iteration, I was able to steadily improve my performance, building a reputation among my clients of being someone who goes above and beyond.
-- Completing an MBA with honours while working full-time <a href="http://rankings.ft.com/businessschoolrankings/vienna-university-of-economics-and-businessuniversity-of-minnesota-carlson/executive-mba-ranking-2016#executive-mba-ranking-2016>(Vienna University of Economics and Business)</a>
+- Completing an MBA with honours while working full-time <a href="http://rankings.ft.com/businessschoolrankings/vienna-university-of-economics-and-businessuniversity-of-minnesota-carlson/executive-mba-ranking-2016#executive-mba-ranking-2016" target="_blank">(Vienna University of Economics and Business)</a>

 #### Marketing & Sales Expertise